-The front door is one of the most important parts of a home.
-It’s regularly used by family and guests, and it’s usually visible from the street, so it plays an important role in the home’s curb appeal or appearance.
-And while the door itself is usually the feature that gets the most attention, the door and its appearance wouldn’t be complete without the trim.
+The exterior door trim on your front door is one of the most important parts of a home.
+It’s regularly used by family and guests, and it’s usually visible from the street.
+So it plays an important role in the home’s curb appeal and appearance.
+But while the door itself is usually the feature that gets the most attention, the door and its appearance isn’t complete without the trim.

 The exterior door trim frames the door and helps enhance its appearance, while also covering the spacing for the siding.
 Done correctly, door trim can make a door look more substantial and a bigger part of the home’s facade, drawing and capturing the eye.

-At the same time, however, poor quality door trim can have a negative impact on the facade.
-If the trim begins to rot, crack, or become home to insects, it’s going to ruin the look of the whole facade, especially since the door is one place where you’re going to get an up close look at the trim on a regular basis.
+At the same time, however, poor quality door trim can have a negative impact on the facade appearance.
+If the trim begins to rot, split, or become home to insects, it’s going to ruin the look of the whole home exterior.
+Especially since the door is one place where you’re going to get an up close look at the trim on a regular basis.

-There are a lot of different trims on the market for use around exterior doors, but not all of them are going to perform or look the way that you want.
-This guide is intended to help you make the right choice for your next exterior door project.
+There are a lot of different trim products on the market for use around exterior doors.
+But not all are going to perform or look the way that you want.
+This guide is intended to help you make the right choice for your next exterior door trim project.

 Style and Appearance

 Style and the way that the trim will look is something that most homeowners are going to be asking about when it comes to trimming their front door.
-This is particularly true if the trim is designed to help call attention to the door, enlarge its appearance, or help create a more decorative area for the facade.
+This is particularly true if the trim is designed to help call attention to the door or enlarge its appearance.
+Thoughtful decorative trim area around the door will help create a more welcoming are for the home entry.

-Most trims come in a range of sizes, which is the first consideration; so you want to make sure that if you’re creating a decorative trim that you have varying sizes available of the same material so you can mix, match, and piece together the design.
+Most exterior door trim material come in a range of sizes, which is the first consideration.
+So you want to make sure that if you’re creating a decorative trim that you have varying sizes available of the same material.
+This will assist you to mix, match, and piece together and create a great design.

 The way that the trim looks interacting with the door and the siding plays an equally important role.
-Materials like vinyl, which are made of plastic, might have a wood grain, but they also have a rounded, molded edge that folds underneath itself, which can detract from the appearance of the door.
-This is why many builders choose to use wood trim for the door even if the rest of the home is clad in vinyl.
+Materials like vinyl trim, which are plastic, might have a wood grain appearance.
+But they also have less appealing molded edges that can detract from the appearance of the door.
+This is why many builders choose to use wood trim for the door.
+Even if the rest of the home is clad in vinyl or other siding material.

-Likewise, aluminum and steel trims may be available, but they often develop a chalky appearance over time, which detracts from their appearance.
-This, combined with the fact that it can be difficult to find steel trim with a wood-look grain often means that it just looks out of place.
+Likewise, aluminum and steel trims may be available, but they often develop a chalky paint surface over time.
+Which detracts from their appearance.
+Combined, these facts make it difficult for metal trim with a wood-look grain that looks right for the design.

-The trim surrounding the front door needs to be able to hold up to years of use.
-It gets closer scrutiny than the trim used elsewhere on the home, so you need to be able to ensure that it’s not going to crack or rot over time.
+The exterior door trim surrounding the front door needs to be able to hold up to years of use.
+It gets closer scrutiny than the trim used elsewhere on the home.
+You need to be able to ensure that it will not rot or invite termites over time.

-Materials like vinyl often warp in hot weather and become brittle and crack in cold weather, and with the placement directly next to the front door, you’re going to notice these issues if they arise.
+Materials like vinyl often warp in hot weather.
+Also becoming brittle and crack in cold weather.
+With placement directly next to the front door, you’re going to notice these issues if they arise.
 This means problems for the homeowner, and callbacks for you to troubleshoot and fix the problem.